eu-digital-green-certificates/dgc-testdata/README.md

 2. Apply all test and validation rules to File X (from all countries).
 3. If one rule fails, the RAW Data File X is highlighted with the related Validation Rule/TestName Fail Status.

 **Note**: If some of the "EXPTECEDRESULT" values are not present, the steps in the tests run can be skipped.
 The related data can be removed then as well.
-E.g. if just a "Expireing" test is constructed, the "EXPECTEDEXPIRED" value can be set together with an "COSE" and "VALIDATIONCLOCK" raw object.
+E.g. if just a "Expireing" test is constructed, the "EXPECTEDEXPIRATIONCHECK" value can be set together with an "COSE" and "VALIDATIONCLOCK" raw object.
 All other fields are then not necessary.

 The inline test procedure contains the steps: